Laura Fuentes

 Time to transfer the filling to a zip bag or piping bag.
 Snip the end, and fill each egg white half.
 More tips below.

-Dust the tops with paprika and refrigerate for one hour or until ready to serve.
+Dust the tops with paprika and refrigerate for one hour.
+Serve as an appetizer or enjoy as an amazing high-protein snack.

 How to Fill Deviled Eggs with Tuna